 - McLuhan’s use of the term ‘abridgement’/’abridge’ here is intentionally strange.
 He employs it in the sense of shortening to the extent of annulling — as if ‘a-bridgement’ might be taken as an example of an alpha privative (like a-moral) to designate ‘not-bridging’ or even an active ‘gapping’.
 This was what he had long called “sudden juxtaposition without copula” (eg, in the 1949 ‘Eliot’s Historical Decorum’). ↩

-- In the world of 2018, linear time has swallowed synchronic time — only note in McLuhan research, for example, the relative importance accorded to space versus time.
+- In the world of 2018, linear time has swallowed synchronic time.
 But that such swallowing is possible is a key consideration for any attempt at ‘understanding media’.
 As McLuhan explicitly noted: “It seems necessary to postulate a profound motivation for such universal somnambulism.”
 (Take Today, 192, emphasis added.)
-Ultimately, this topic implicated “the main question“. ↩
+Ultimately, this topic implicates “the main question“. ↩

 - See note 16 above. ↩

 - “English is itself a mass medium, as is any language employed by any society.”
 (Myth and Mass Media, 1959) ↩

 - Further statements along these lines in The Global Village include: “Acoustic and visual space structures may be seen as incommensurable, like history and eternity, yet, at the same time, as complementary (…) a foot, as it were, in both visual and acoustic space” (45); “No matter how extreme the dominance of either hemisphere in a particular culture, there is always some degree of interplay between the hemispheres” (62); “Within each of man’s inventions (extensions of himself) left- and right-hemisphere modes of thought struggle for dominance” (102). ↩